How To Resign From a Contract Position With Grace

 Do you have an elaborate fantasy of this scenario that involves monster trucks, marching bands or billboards?
 If so, you’re probably on the wrong track.

 In the real world, the way you resign from a position can have consequences that impact the rest of your career.
-We spoke to Aerotek experts to learn the best approach to this situation.
+We spoke to an Aerotek expert to learn the best approach to this situation.
 A word of caution, though: none of their recommendations include monster trucks.

 Communicate with your recruiting partner